isarafx/RentalRoom/README.md

 # Mini Project Select Topic 1

-Rental room service is a smart contract written in Solidity with simple functions like<br /> -Set the price of rental room<br />
+Rental room service is a smart contract written in Solidity, which includes simple functions such as: <br /> -Setting the price of the rental room<br />
--Set and lock Security deposit money of tenant<br /> -Automatically payment for tenant<br />
--Changeable checkout time and rental, deposit price<br /> -Owner can withdraw or change their owner address<br />
+-Setting and locking the security deposit money of the tenant<br /> -Automatically processing payments for the tenant<br /> -Allowing for changeable checkout times and rental/deposit prices<br /> -Allowing the owner to withdraw or change their owner address<br />

-This project is part of Select Topic Blockchain Subject<br />
+This project is a part of the Select Topic Blockchain Subject.<br />

 ### MEMBER